If you’re looking for tips on how to score cheap flights, you’ve come to the right place.

 - Narrow the options by using the pull down menus.
-Here you can choose things like non-stop and flight only.
+Here you can choose things like non-stop.
 You can also pick a price range, days of the week, whether or not you are open to overnight stopovers, etc….

 - Verify that you have the best deal.
 Once you’ve figured out what exact flight you want, you can then move to another site to make sure you really found the best deal.
-It only takes a few more minutes.
-I usually check Skyscanner and Google flights.
+It only takes a few more minutes to check Skyscanner.

-5 Important Things to Consider for Finding Cheap Flights
+5 Important Things to Consider for Cheap Flight Hacks

 1. Don’t forget the extra costs.